These General Terms and Conditions of Sale (hereinafter the “GTCS”) apply when an order is placed on the Chronopost website: www.chronopost.fr.

 Upon delivery, the addressee must accurately and completely report all damage or loss of content in writing on the delivery slip, and sign and date it.

-The addressee’s digitized signature and any reproduction of it constitute proof of delivery of the parcel(s), and the parties acknowledge that such signature has the same legal value as a traditional signature on paper.
+The addressee’s digitized signature and any reproduction of it, or any indisputable means of secure identification, constitute proof of delivery of the parcel(s), and the parties acknowledge that such signature has the same legal value as a traditional signature on paper.

 Any item held for pick-up will be given to the addressee or his agent upon presentation of proof of identity and after payment of any applicable customs duties, as well as the administrative fees inherent in customs clearance operations.
 For domestic shipments, the amount of time a parcel will be held is indicated on www.chronopost.fr.

 For domestic shipments, and unless otherwise specified by the Sender, addressees are offered an interactive delivery service (Predict), which sends a delivery notice when the parcel is collected, and when delivery is unsuccessful.
 They can then directly:

 - change the initial delivery date (no more than 6 working days from the initial date), and/or

 - choose another delivery site, i.e., a post office or local parcel service (Relais Pickup or Chronopost office) offered by CHRONOPOST within the initial delivery area, a specified neighbor’s address, or a safe place for delivery agreed with CHRONOPOST.

 This service is activated only if the cell phone number and/or the email address of the addressee have been given to CHRONOPOST.